tablexi/nucore-open/README.md

-# NU Core Open
+# NUcore Open

 Open source version of Northwestern University Core Facility Management Software

 ## Quickstart

-Welcome to NU Core!
+Welcome to NUcore!
 This guide will help you get a development environment up and running.
 It makes a few assumptions:

 1. You write code on a Mac.
 2. You have a running Oracle or MySQL instance with two brand new databases.